Are you looking for wonderful places to stay in Devon?

-Budget Hotel: Holiday Inn Express is one of the cheapest places to stay in Exeter, and is reported for having high cleanliness standards in their communal areas and trendy rooms.
+Holiday Inn Express is one of the cheapest places to stay in Exeter, and is reported for having high cleanliness standards in their communal areas and trendy rooms.
 The hotel is right in the middle of the city centre.
-Click here for rates and to reserve your room.

-Luxury Hotel: Set in a beautiful historic building, Exeter’s Hotel du Vin has beautiful rooms with modern touches, including monsoon showers and flat-screen TVs.
+Set in a beautiful historic building, Exeter’s Hotel du Vin has beautiful rooms with modern touches, including monsoon showers and flat-screen TVs.
 The building has a fitness centre, pool, spa, bar, restaurant and library – all you need!
-Click here for rates and to reserve your stay.

 Things to do in Woolacombe

-- enjoy the dynamic food scene of the town
+- Enjoy the dynamic food scene of Woolacombe.

 Pros of Woolacombe holidays

-- it has great hiking opportunities with fabulous views
+- It boasts great hiking opportunities with fabulous views

 Cons of staying in Woolacombe